-Located along the Delaware River in northern Burlington County, the Township of Edgewater Park is bordered by Burlington Township to the east, Willingboro to the south, Delanco to the west, and the City of Beverly to the northwest.
+Located along the Delaware River in northern Burlington County, the Township of Edgewater Park is bordered by the Township of Burlington to the east, the Town of Willingboro to the south, the Township of Delanco to the west, and the City of Beverly to the northwest.
 The Township encompasses nearly 3 square miles, and serves as a suburb of Philadelphia, Pennsylvania across the Delaware River.
 The Delaware River serves as a natural border to the west.
 The Township has a total area of 3.040 square miles, including 2.894 square miles of land and 0.146 square miles of water.